PX4/PX4-user_guide/en/config_vtol/vtol_without_airspeed_sensor.md

 ## First Flight Without Airspeed Sensor

 The values apply to a position controlled flight (like [Hold mode](../flight_modes/hold.md) or [Mission mode](../flight_modes/mission.md) or Mission mode).
-It is therefore recommended that a mission is configured at a safe altitude, approximately 10m above the QuadChute threshold.
+It is therefore recommended that a mission is configured at a safe altitude, approximately 10m above the Quad-chute threshold.
 Like for the reference flight, this flight should be performed in very low wind conditions.
 For the first flight the following is recommended: